markdown-it/markdown-it/test/fixtures/commonmark/spec.txt

 ````````````````````````````````

-The setext heading underline can be indented up to three spaces, and
+The setext heading underline can be preceded by up to three spaces of
-may have trailing spaces:
+indentation, and may have trailing spaces or tabs:

 ```````````````````````````````` example
 Foo